 - Scars Are Forever: While a majority of the wounds he suffers heal over without a scar, he wills himself not to regenerate the one in his throat, which results in a deeper voice and a scar, so that he can remember his past self and the mistakes he made.

 - Secret Test of Character: One of the trials he faced to become a Shadow Hunter was being shown two visions, two paths he could choose from.
-One showed him on a thrown with food and women, with a thin gold chain shackling his leg to the throne.
+One showed him on a throne with food, women, and all manner of luxuries while a thin gold chain shackles his leg to the throne.
 The other showed him bloodied and fighting for his life.
-Vol'jin laughed and said he'd always choose freedom over any kind of imprisonment.
+Vol'jin laughed and said he'd always choose freedom over any kind of imprisonment, even the presented Gilded Cage.
 The test wasn't about what path he'd take, but his conviction.
 If he had hesitated at all in choosing either path, he would have failed.

 - The Smart Guy: During Thrall's reign, he was Thrall's top adviser.